 Electrical: Coming into contact with live electrical wires or unprotected outlets can result in a serious burn injury.
 The severity of the burn depends on the intensity of the electrical current running through the wires and the duration of exposure.

 Chemical: Exposure to certain chemicals can result in a serious burn injury.
 Often these kinds of accidents occur during industrial accidents, but many victims sustain chemical burns at their homes.

 Ultraviolet: This type of burn injury usually results from extreme exposure to the sun or prolonged use or exposure of tanning bed equipment.

 Inhalation Injury: These types of injuries occur when a person is exposed to toxic gas or fumes from a fire or chemical in an enclosed space.
 This exposure can cause serious respiratory injury and even death.

 Burn injuries not only lead to agonizing pain, but can cause permanent physical and emotional scarring.
 Furthermore, victims of serious burn injuries carry the burden of extensive hospitalization, physical therapy, and even surgery.
 All the costs associated with treating these injuries can be enormous and can leave you or your loved ones in a hopeless amount of debt.

-If you or a family member has suffered a serious burn injury because of the actions of someone else in North Florida or Southwest Georgia, then contact us immediately for a free consultation.
+If you or a family member has suffered a serious burn injury because of the actions of someone else in North Florida or Southwest Georgia, then contact Scott & Wallace LLP immediately for a free consultation.
 You may be entitled to pain and suffering damages, compensation for past and future medical costs, and lost wages.